 A social media post, for example, will likely simply require a quick proofread to catch any glaring typos, whereas a full book will need deep editing to tighten and sculpt as well as catch those pesky typos that we all hate.

 As a writer, it’s important for you to understand the six types of editing so that you can choose the correct one for each piece of content you’re creating.

 The most comprehensive type of editing is developmental editing, which involves a complete review of your entire document from structure and word choice to style and even plot and characterization (in fiction).

 It keeps your audience in mind and edits towards that.
 This is the type of editing done for a long manuscript for an upcoming publication such as a book.
 The purpose is to firm up the full narrative and plot so that it is enjoyable to the reader.

-Evaluation editing is usually the precursor to developmental editing.
+Structural editing is usually the precursor to developmental editing.
 When doing an editing evaluation, an editor will review the whole document and outline chapter by chapter major changes that need to be made.